If you would like to contribute to PlasmaPy, please refer to the instructions on installing PlasmaPy for development.

 If you do not have git installed on your computer, then you may download the most recent source code from PlasmaPy’s GitHub repository by selecting “Clone or Download”, which will give you the option to download a zip file.

-The Contributing to PlasmaPy guide has instructions on how to fork a repository so that you may make pull requests.
+The Contributing to PlasmaPy guide has instructions on how to fork a repository and create branches so that you may make pull requests.

 Building and installing¶

 PlasmaPy directory, run

 python setup.py install